 When your collaborators aren't sure who has permission to license or sell your content, it can lead to your copyrights being used in a way that you wouldn't approve of and for fees that are lower than what you would expect.
 Taking the time to outline this now can help you to avoid serious legal and financial issues.
 Similarly, outlining how your name and likeness (moniker, images, and trademarks that represent you) can be used by your collaborators can help you to avoid serious damage to your brand.

-Prevent others from having a claim on your work.
+Prevent others from having a claim on your work with a work for hire agreement.

 Unless otherwise stated, anyone that you collaborate with could potentially claim equal ownership of your copyrights, regardless of how small their contribution.
 If you're working with a freelancer/contractor that should not own a share of your copyrights, simply providing a payment may not be enough to prevent them from claiming ownership.
 A work for hire agreement clearly outlines the scope of the work to be done by your freelancer/contractor and waives any claim of ownership too.